wleddy/staffing/docs2/admin/events.rst

 Event records are always associated with `Activity Records <activities.html>`_.
 Therefore, you will always start from an Activity record when creating and editing event records.

-Event records describe something that is happening on a specific date and the (usually) you will want to appear on the Calendar.
+Event records describe something that is happening on a specific date and (usually) you will want to appear on the Calendar.

 .. note:: If you need folks to signup to do some things during your Event, you will need to also create some `Job records <jobs.html>`_ for the event.